 All eligible contributions to CLP’s Endowment qualify for a dollar for dollar match, up to a maximum match of $25,000 per couple.
 Commitments may be paid over time.

 Donors have several choices for allocating their gift to the Library’s Endowment.
 Their gift may be added to the Carnegie Library of Pittsburgh General Endowment or to an existing named fund.
 Donors contributing at least $12,500 can leverage matching dollars to create their own named fund – at the Endowed Legacy Fund level.
+Matching dollars will be transferred to the specific endowed fund within the campaign period.

 Additional gift levels above $50,000 for various types of Named Endowed Funds are available for donors who wish to designate additional criteria.
 See listing here.